If I wanted to start up a professional firm in the 21st Century based on a 20th Century model, here is what I would do.

 - My business model would be to leverage my employees x time x hourly rate.

-- I would undertake retrospective pricing and bill by time for as much as, and for as long as, I can.
+- I would undertake retrospective billing and bill by time for as much as, and for as long as, I can.

-- I would refer to my people as "fee earners" or "non-fee earners" ( and make the "non-fee earners" feel very guilty).
+- I would distinguish my people between "fee earners" and "non-fee earners" ( and make the "non-fee earners" feel very guilty).

-- I would make my "fee earners" record their days in 6 minute increments.
+- I will hire the best and brightest "fee earners" that I can find and make them record their days (and nights) in 6 minute increments.

 - I would provide all my "fee earners" with annual, monthly and daily billable hour targets.